 11 Mar Words of Wisdom #2: Classroom Management with Physical Proximity

-Using physical proximity as a classroom management technique ensures student on-task behavior (and prevents student misbehavior).
+Using physical proximity as a classroom management technique increases on-task behavior and discourages student misbehavior.

 THE POWER OF PHYSICAL PROXIMITY

 The power of a teacher’s physical proximity is amazing.
-I severely underestimated this power my first year of teaching.
-I confess that I pretty much sat behind my teacher’s desk or perched on a stool behind a podium.
-Fact is, especially in a first period of 40 eighth graders, I wanted something between me and them at all times.
-It could be desk, a podium, a lion-tamer’s chair… ANYTHING for a barrier.
+This power is something I severely underestimated in my first year of teaching.
+I confess that in those first weeks I pretty much sat behind my teacher’s desk or perched on a stool behind a podium.
+Fact is, especially in first period of 40 eighth-graders, I wanted something between me and them at all times.
+It could be desk, a podium, a lion-tamer’s chair, just SOMETHING for a barrier.
 I did not understand the power of a teacher’s physical proximity.
 Teacher physical proximity has been repeatedly demonstrated to have a positive effect on student engagement and desirable behavior (e.g., den Brock et al., 2005).
 The following true story demonstrates the power of a teacher’s physical proximity – and even of just the possibility of it!

 A band director in one of my workshops once expressed utter frustration with a trumpet player.
-This student continually cut up in rehearsal.
+This student continually talked and cut up in rehearsal, drawing other students’ attention.

 “Center back of the fourth tier,” he replied.